patmaddox/enprule/background.md

 - Ping Pong: a variation on ping-ponging on tests substituting questions for assertions about the code.
 E.g. one asks a question: "How will we make sure X is covered?" and the other creates the content that covers X. Particularly useful when producing non-executable content such as documentation.

 - Ball and Board still applies -- but may feel less like a mechanism to create fluidity and more like a three legged race where one partner is tied to another who has no idea what they're doing.

+- Mobbing.
+Kinda like pairing, but with everyone.

 # Skills/Attributes You Need